Here is our selection of totally free things to do.

 7. Quench your thirst

 Feeling thirsty?
 You don’t need to pay to get yourself a drink of water in Paris.
-The capital has nearly 260 public water fountains providing safe drinking water, including the Wallace fountains, an iconic part of the Paris landscape.
+The capital has more than 200 public water fountains providing safe drinking water, including the Wallace fountains, an iconic part of the Paris landscape.

 8. Set off on a river cruise

 If you’ve always wanted to sail along the Seine, you can fulfil your wish for free on your birthday.
-Vedettes de Paris will provide you with a free cruise + Champagne or + Gourmand to celebrate your special day.
+Vedettes de Paris will provide you with a free cruise + Champagne (glass of champagne or glass of wine or spirits) or + Gourmand (sweet pancake or muffin + soft drink) to celebrate your special day.
 Give yourself a birthday treat!

 To get a free haircut, head to the Franck de Roche Académie (but be prepared to emerge with a totally new look!).
-Make an appointment by calling 01 43 46 05 00, then go to the website Franck de Roche Académie and print out the ‘Coupe coiffage gratuit’ coupon.
+To take advantage of it, visit the Facebook page of Franck de Roche Académie to find out the next dates and make an appointment.